magnusmel/simple-appointment/readme.md

 # Appointment Booking Single Page Web Application using AngularJS, NodeJS, MongoDB

+The full tutorial can be foud @ http://angularcode.com/appointment-booking-using-angularjs-nodejs-mongodb/

 ##Installation
 * Install NodeJS
 * Install MongoDB and start the mongod service